 - Regulating the motility of the digestive tract

 - Raising the sensory threshold of the gut.
-Various possible mechanisms have been identified, involving spinal nerves and NMDA receptors and a range of neurotransmitters.
-A lowered threshold to bowel pain and distention are hallmarks of IBS.
+A lowered threshold to bowel pain and distention are hallmarks of IBS

-- Reducing anxiety and depression.
-The distress provoked by IBS symptoms can lead to a vicious cycle of anxiety-pain-anxiety, while the embarrassing nature of the condition can lead to feelings of depression.
-Acupuncture can alter the brain's mood chemistry, increases production of serotonin and endorphins, helping to combat these negative affective states.
+- Reducing anxiety and stress.
+It can alter the brain's mood chemistry, increases production of serotonin and endorphins, helping to combat these negative affective states

 Chinese herbal medicine is particularly good at treating prolonged and chronic IBS.
 People who have an aversion to needles or are weak can benefit greatly from Chinese herbs.
 Recent research found that the classical herbal formula Tong Xie Yao Fang was effective in treating irritable bowel syndrome.

 A combination of acupuncture, Chinese herbs and dietary changes has the greatest effects upon irritable bowel syndrome.
 I recommend 12 weekly sessions in the treatment of irritable bowel syndrome.

 5. Research proven benefits